-Despite having a couple of friends around me who have completed their YTT, each course structure varies and I wished I had more guidance in what I should do to prepare myself for these 3.5 weeks of so called “intensive” training.
+Despite having a couple of friends around me who have completed their yoga teacher trainings and gave me tips on how to prepare for a yoga teacher training, each yoga course structure varies and I wished I had more tips for yoga teacher training in what I should do to prepare myself for these 3.5 weeks of “intensive” training.

 The word “intensive” scare the hell out of me.
-2 weeks before my YTT began, my asana practice was so inconsistent that I was ashamed of myself.
+2 weeks before my yoga teacher training began, my asana practice was so inconsistent that I was ashamed of myself.
 I felt so unworthy to be a yoga teacher and I doubted my capabilities.

 Tip: Be receptive to knowledge and all kinds of challenges.
-When you’re willing to receive knowledge and face the upcoming challenges, your mind will naturally have an at least neutral perspective about dealing with whatever situation you’re about to face.
+When you’re willing to receive knowledge and face the upcoming challenges, your mind will naturally have an open perspective about dealing with situation you’re about to face.

 You don’t want to be struggling in 100% of the asana practice because that’s when you will get injuries.
 Having a consistent asana practice will help you to understand your body condition better and may teach you to modify certain poses according to your needs.

-Tip: Be consistent in your asana practice at least 3 months before your YTT.
+Tip: Be consistent in your asana practice at least 3 months before your yoga teacher training.
 Having a strong asana practice will help you cope with the 6-day week of 3hrs of asana practice daily.
 That means practicing at least 3 days a week, 2-3hrs per day.
-It would also be helpful if you practice the asana which the course you’re taking specialises in because it will not only help you memorising the sequence but it will also condition your body for the upcoming asana practice during the YTT.
+It would also be helpful if you practice the asana which the course you’re taking specialises in because it will not only help you memorising the sequence but it will also condition your body for the upcoming asana practice during the yoga teacher training.

-Having said that, if you’re attending an Yin based course, you may have a different kind of asana practice which I’m sure the course coordinator will advise you before you start the course.
+Having said that, if you’re attending a Yin based course, you may have a different kind of asana practice which I’m sure the course coordinator will advise you before you start the course.

 The courses are often held over a 6-day week with 1 off day.
 Classes usually start from around 7.30am and end at 6pm.
 You already won’t have much time to explore the place your training is held at.
 The last thing you want to happen is fall ill within your last week of training which could affect your final exam.

-If you’re doing a Vinyasa based course especially in a tropical country, then it would wise to set aside a budget for laundry.
+If you’re doing an Ashtanga Vinyasa Yoga Teacher Training especially in a tropical country like Bali , then it would wise to set aside a laundry budget.
 Be prepared to be changing your clothes at least twice a day and sending your laundry for cleaning 2-3 times a week depending on how much clothing you bring.

 Tip: Bring dri-fit clothes so that they dry fast.
 Some of my course mates washed their clothes in the sink because they were concerned about the quality of the local laundry services.
 Fortunately, I managed to find a laundry shop that does pretty decent cleaning (both machine and handwash) and drying without damaging my clothes so I sent all of my clothes for laundry.